 After all that exercise, you’re bound to be feeling peckish – and there are plenty of eateries around Glenridding!
 The majestic Inn on the Lake is, as its name suggests, blessed with a stunning lakeside position.
 Check out the smart Lake View restaurant or visit the more informal Ramblers Bar.
 You can also take afternoon tea by the fire, or in the garden during the warmer months.
 The lovely garden goes all the way down to the lake and is a wonderful place to relax for an hour or two.
 There is also a large children’s playground outside.
 The nearby Glenridding Hotel welcomes well-behaved dogs to its Beckside Bar and offers a variety of food and drink.
 Fellbites, opposite the Tourist Information Centre in Glenridding, is a small cafe by day and restaurant by night and has spectacular views of Place Fell.
 A pub with something of a reputation among fell walkers is the Travellers Rest, a popular route of descent from the mountains.
 It’s a snug, traditional pub where you can get a pint and decent food without worrying about your muddy boots or soggy waterproofs!

 If you fancy a picnic on the banks of Ullswater or perhaps up at Lanty’s Tarn above Glenridding, you can’t go far wrong with the local shops, including a mini market that sells mouth-watering pies, local meat and cheese and a wide selection of local beer.
-Hungry visitors might head to Howtown Hotel, situated near the lovely little Hallin Fell, accessed by car along a bumpy road or by sailing in style on a steamer from Glenridding or Patterdale, which is highly recommended!
-Also on the road to Howtown is the Sharrow Bay Country House Hotel, one of the oldest Lakeland hotels and the birthplace of the famous Sticky Toffee Pudding.
+Hungry visitors might head to Howtown Hotel, situated near the lovely little Hallin Fell.
+It's accessed by car along a bumpy road or by sailing in style on a Steamer from Glenridding or Patterdale, which is highly recommended!

 The nearby market town of Penrith has many places to eat as well as plenty of shops, both independent and high street.
 It even has its own smokery as well as an artisan bakery and cake shop.
 In the centre of town you’ll find an original indoor Victorian shopping arcade, Devonshire Arcade, which is home to small boutiques and food retailers.
 Farmers’ markets take place in Penrith on the third Tuesday of the month, between March and December.